Fl0W97/ci-c5-housing-market-prices/README.md

 * The images used for the dashboard page XY were taken from (to be added)

 ### Templates

+*For this project I reused the provided [Code Institute Template](https://github.com/Code-Institute-Solutions/milestone-project-heritage-housing-issues)

 ## Cloud IDE Reminders (???)